stb-srv/wp-overlay-restaurant/README.md

 # wp-overlay-restaurant

-wp-overlay-restaurant combines a small page builder with an overlay search.
+wp-overlay-restaurant is a small page builder.
 It ships a custom meta box powered by [CMB2](https://github.com/CMB2/CMB2) to create flexible fullwidth or grid modules on pages or posts.
 If CMB2 is missing, a lightweight fallback meta box is used instead.
-A simple JavaScript powered overlay search is included to search through a small data set which can be replaced with your own items.

 ## Features

 - Add repeating modules to pages and posts (fullwidth sections or 2×2 grids)
 - Choose between predefined layout patterns or build custom sequences
 - Selecting a predefined pattern now auto-populates matching modules for quick editing
-- Shortcode `[free_flexio_modules]` renders the modules and the overlay search
+- Shortcode `[free_flexio_modules]` renders the modules
 - Create reusable layouts in the **Overlay Layouts** menu and reference them via `[free_flexio_modules id="123"]` (or by slug, e.g. `[free_flexio_modules id="startseite"]`)
 - Overlay layout lists in the admin now show the shortcode for each layout
-- Overlay search shows results in a centered modal

 ## Requirements